marly10/keycode/README.md

 # keycode

-Red dot lands whereever the user clicks on on the webite the blue box
+Red dot lands where the user clicks on on the webite the blue box